Measuring data types: Examples

-The behavior of $\Cof$ on functions $f\colon C \to D$ is forced and given by applying $f$ to all elements of $C$ in any element of $C \times C^*_\infty$.
+Here, $X^{\leq \infty}$ is the set of finite or infinite lists with entries in $X$ (see \cref{subsubsec:initial and terminal objects} for details).
+The behavior of $\Cof$ on functions $f\colon X \to Y$ is forced and given by applying $f$ to all elements of $X$ in any element of $X \times X^{\leq \infty}$.
 Checking this is a right adjoint to the forgetful functor can be done by constructing the natural bijection

-The bijection is given by $ [C,D] \to \CoAlg(C,\Cof(D)), f \mapsto \widetilde f, $ where
+The bijection is given by $ [C,X] \to \CoAlg(C,\Cof(X)), f \mapsto \widetilde f, $ where

 Notice the function $\widetilde f_0 = f$, which also gives the inverse for the bijection.
 Verifying $\widetilde f$ is a coalgebra morphism is left to the reader.